Artisanal techniques and technological evolution in classic and contemporary stop-motion animation

 Directors and historical studies such as Jiří Trnka and Czechoslovak Studies contributed to its development with a poetic and subtle approach, which influenced future generations.

-Stop-motion animation uses various techniques, such as clay modeling, or pixilation, which animates live actors.
-These variations enrich the visual language.
+Stop-motion uses various techniques, such as plasticization that models with plasticine, or pixilation, which animates real actors.
+These variants enrich the visual language.

-Common materials include clay models, cut paper, fabric, and even LEGO bricks, expanding creativity through different styles and textures.
+Common materials include clay modeling, cut paper, fabric, and even LEGO bricks, expanding creativity through different styles and textures.

-Stop-motion animation has been propelled forward by international studios that have taken the technique to new levels of quality and expressiveness.
-These studios are known for their innovation and distinctive style.
+Stop-motion animation has been promoted by international studios that have taken the technique to new levels of quality and expressiveness.
+These studios stand out for their innovation and own style.

-Through their works, they have managed to consolidate stop-motion as an artistic medium capable of exciting and surprising, combining artisanal tradition with advanced technology.
+Through their works, they have managed to consolidate stop-motion as an artistic medium capable of moving and surprising, combining artisanal tradition with advanced technology.

-Aardman Animations, originally from the United Kingdom, is famous for its mastery of claymation, a technique that uses plasticine to create detailed and expressive characters and settings.
+Aardman Animations, originally from the United Kingdom, is famous for his mastery of plastimation, a technique that uses plasticine to create detailed and expressive characters and settings.

-His productions, such as Wallace & Gromit and Chicken Run, stand out for their visual humor and precision in animation, achieving an immediate connection with a global audience.
+His productions, such as Wallace & Gromit and Chicken Run, stand out for their visual humor and precision in animation, achieving an immediate connection with the global public.

 Laika and technological integration